Niittykumpu – a communal, modern neighbourhood

 Most important development projects

 Vuoritonttu will be built on what used to be an Outokumpu site.
 Some of the old buildings will be preserved and restored for future needs.
-One of them is planned to house the Uusikumpu School.
+One of them, the former Outokumpu head office, has been converted to form Uusikumpu School.
+The Uusikumpu school started operating in August 2019.
 It is also possible to build new office premises in the area.

 The area’s main developer is Varma Mutual Pension Insurance Company.

 The new centre of Niittykumpu will be built between the old Niittykumpu shopping centre and Merituulentie.
-In 2018–2019, SRV will build three apartment blocks with over 200 apartments in the area.
+SRV is building three apartment blocks with over 200 apartments in the area.
+These will be ready by the end of 2019.
 The centre’s current residential parking will be developed and five eight-storey apartment blocks will be built on Merituulentie road.
-Construction is expected to take place in 2019–2022.
+Construction is expected to take place in 2020–2023.

 Niittykallio residential buildings